 While these bloodthirsty canines live among the pages of books, rabies is a present-day concern.
 If you happen to get scratched, licked or bitten by a wild animal, you're advised to wash the wound with soap and water, then seek urgent medical care.

 Luckily for us Brits, no recent cases of rabies have been recorded, even though wild bats remain the last mammals in the UK to still carry the disease.
 But perhaps think twice before turning down a vaccination if you're travelling to Africa or Asia where the virus is primarily found.

 With the United Against Rabies initiative committed to eliminating human rabies deaths by 2030, rabid animals may soon be a thing of the past.
 In the meantime, don't overlook the gravity of an animal bite.
 So deadly is this disease that, if not vaccinated, rabies is almost always fatal.
 On a brighter note, may we suggest an altogether more appealing Bat Bite made with light white rum, raspberry liqueur, cranberry juice and lime juice.

 Happy Birthday, Radio Times!
 On this day in 1923, the first-ever edition of a magazine that we can barely believe is still going rolled off the presses.
 The masthead featured the snigger-inducing slogan "The Official Organ of the B.B.C."

-For in those days not only the interwebz but even telly were a distant dream, and the Beeb itself was barely a year old.
+For in those days, not only the interwebz but even telly were a distant dream, and the Beeb itself was barely a year old.
 Radio was broadcast for a bare hour a day, in London only, with a break every seven minutes, and only 30,000 households even had a license for the newfangled technology.
-But things would move on: before 1925 there were eight new stations in other cities, with locally produced programmes.
+But things would move on: before 1925, there were eight new stations with locally produced programs in other cities.

 Today, as even listings dinosaurs like the Yellow Pages crawl into the digital era, the Radio Times is, well, still going strong.
 We are toasting it with a BBC Cocktail.